brandoncalia/Ranked-Pref-Sim/README.md

    * Every election we ran had a Condorcet winner
    * We can't directly program this, but the parameters we use should in turn create results like this

-We observe a range of about 15-40% of all ballots containing only a single candidate, and only about 5-10% containing all candidates.
-On average, voters tend to rank about 68% of the total available alternatives.
-These numbers should be reflected in the simulation.
+We observe a range of about 15-30% of all ballots containing only a single candidate, and a range of anywhere from 0-60% containing all candidates.
+On average, voters tend to rank about 60% of the total available alternatives.
+Most political elections tend to include 4-8 candidates.

 ## :dart: The Spatial Model of Elections